Ficus Trees are probably the most admired, yet misunderstood -

 even feared interior plant.
 However, the reality is that Ficus Trees

-easy to take care once it's understood what they need.
+are actually easy to take care once it's understood what they need.

 And if given what they need on a consistent basis, they are among

-the longest living and impressive interior plants
+the longest living and impressive interior plants/atrium plants.

 1. - Good light levels.
 Some direct sun is best, but good even, full